Xilinx/RFNoC-HLS-NeuralNet/rfnoc/hls/keras_1layer/README.md

 Step 2 will use the local config file (keras-1layer-config.yml) to regenerate the C++ code to synthesize the 1-layer example.

-For Vivado 2017.4:
-  - Remove the `config_array_partition` directive inside the build_prj.tcl

 To build the project with HLS:

 1. Run build_prj.tcl: `vivado_hls -f build_prj.tcl`